j-alarcon/marker/README.md

 <strong>This is a PWA developed with HTML, CSS and JavaScript</strong> to count points from various teams with a fully functional timer.
 It has offline functionality so you are able to use it without an internet connection, but keep in mind that you will need to load up contents at least one time.

-I hope that you are ready to convert Reoneo into your regular tool in tournaments, contests or private parties... you can even use the timer to bake a pizza!
+Be prepared to convert Reoneo into your regular tool in tournaments, contests or private parties... you can even use the timer to bake a pizza!

 Each team or player has its own panel, where you can add or decrease the total points by pressing left or right <em>(Top or bottom on tablet/mobile)</em>